pedropalhari/telegramWebmVideo/README.md

 ## How to use
-* Paste on the console or create a tampermonkey script
+* Paste on the console or add the tampermonkey script
 ```javascript
 setInterval(() => {
   var textNodes = document.getElementsByClassName("im_message_text");